florenceloi/hackbright-project/README.md

 ![gif of analysis navigation](/static/img/analysis.gif)

+## Features in Version 2.0
+- [ ] Testing
+- [ ] Encrypt passwords in database OR implement OAuth 2.0
+- [ ] Make mobile app version
+- [ ] Incorporate Twilio API to text user when user is walking near a dog-friendly restaurant

 ## Author
-Florence Loi is a software engineer from San Francisco, CA.
+**Florence Loi** is a software engineer from San Francisco, CA.